Celebration of Service drone show lights up skies over Grand Rapids

-But the free, two day event here at 555 Monore Ave NW will be much more than just that according to Jamal Steward.
+But the free, two-day event here at 555 Monore Ave NW will be much more than just that.

-“giving really awareness resource and allowing the veterans to come and display what they have for skilled trades, but also learn about skilled trades, something to repurpose them for, whether it's a job, whether it's improvement or quality of life, that's what we do.
+“[We're] giving, really awareness resource and allowing the veterans to come and display what they have for skilled trades, but also learn about skilled trades, something to repurpose them for, whether it's a job, whether it's improvement or quality of life, that's what we do," President of Creative Community Entertainment Jamal Steward told me.

 And now he’s helping pay that forward.